 We do!
 All four screens at the Pavilion feature digital picture and sound, giving you the best possible cinema experience.

 We do!
-The films which are showing in 3D are clearly shown on our splendid home page.
+The films which are showing in 3D are clearly shown on cinema listings

-No, sorry, they won’t work with our 3D system.
+No, sorry, they probably won’t work with our 3D system.

 Yes, very much so.
 After every wear each pair of glasses is cleaned and sanitised in a disinfectant solution.